HappyRay/testscribe/README.md

     False
     ***** Result end

-You can run it multiple times with different inputs.
+You can run it multiple times with different inputs and inspect the displayed output.
+If the output is not correct, fix the production code and test again.

 TestScribe automatically creates fully functional unit test files.
 You can use them to debug a test run or save them as regression tests or simply discard them.